GAKUEngine/gaku/README.md

 ----------------
 It allows for full student management, grading etc. It's bascally what all student grading tools are but it's unique in that:

 * It's completely Open Source, licensed under the GPL3.
-(See note #1)
 * It only uses Free Open Source components and does not rely on a licensed back end - so you don't need to worry about the BSA suing you.
 (See note #2)
 * It's Rails based, so it's easily extendable and runs on everything.
 * It does not require a special client to use.
 Any web browser will do.
 Special clients can be developed, and one for students will eventually be created [for use on smart phones].